bajensen/wall-ink-php/README.md

 Line: 12
 ```

-This mean we are ready for the next step.
+This means we are ready for the next step.

 ### Step 5: Create wall ink server configuration